 This is a feature that refers to the effective cleaning of carpeted surfaces.
 It refers to the ability of the models to clean dirt off the carpet fibers.

-This aspect is better in the 980 model since it is built with a carpet boost technology.
+This aspect is better in the 980 models since it is built with carpet boost technology.
 This leads to extra suction power that kicks in when the sensors pick up carpeted areas.
 That helps in effective cleaning from the carpet fibers.

-Bottom line: Carpet cleaning is better with 980 model due to the carpet boost technology inbuilt.
+Bottom line: Carpet cleaning is better with the 980 model due to the carpet boost technology inbuilt.